CSC207-2023Y-UofT/project-notes-2-text/README.md

 Java.io.file is an entity in this project rather than an external framework, due to it's crucial role in file management and in interacting with the android directory.
 A novel introduced file class would be unable to interact with the android system sufficiently to edit the actual files within the system, and creating a file class to only solve a java.io.file object would introduce an unnecessary middle man.

+When selecting files, click on the files directly for now.
+The checkboxes are flavor for easy view comprehension and do not select the files themselves.

 ### Remaining warnings:
 There may be a few warnings left that were left unchanged for certain reasons - we have these explained in the code next to the lines that threw the warnings.

+### Android Studio Issues:
+If you get the error "SDK Location not found" or the project does not run or compile for some reason, try quitting android studio and reopening the project a few times.
+There is a common issue with Android Studio sometimes not auto-generating some required files on first import.